ucfcbb/HP-PBWT/Benchmark_Bin/ReadMe.txt

 This directory contains the Windows executable file to create our Reporting L-Long Match benchmark result.
 This executable is made for benchmarking and has all the modules of our HP-PBWT, but it does not output any matches.
-Instead, it outputs the how long time for the sequential and parallel version to complete.
+Instead, it outputs how long it takes for the sequential and parallel versions to complete.

 A simple demonstration: HP-PBWT-BM.exe 1.cfg